-- 1.2.1 In 2010, after much consultation with and research by local residents, Hurn Parish Council produced a Parish Plan.
+1.2.1 In 2010, after much consultation with and research by local residents, Hurn Parish Council produced a Parish Plan.
 The main purpose of that plan was for it to be used by Hurn Parish Council in putting forward the views of residents of Hurn.
-This included seeking improvements to the quality of parish life; and to help influence strategic and planning processes. - 1.2.2 In terms of the planning process, the introduction of Neighbourhood Plans through the 2011 Localism Act has given local communities such as Hurn Parish the ability to set out the local planning policies for our area, which together with the BCP Council Local Plan will be used to determine planning applications that may come forward.
+This included seeking improvements to the quality of parish life; and to help influence strategic and planning processes.

+1.2.2 In terms of the planning process, the introduction of Neighbourhood Plans through the 2011 Localism Act has given local communities such as Hurn Parish the ability to set out the local planning policies for our area, which together with other parts of the current Development Plan will be carefully considered in the determination of planning applications that may come forward.
 This will mean that, when people apply for planning permission such as for new buildings, or to make changes to existing buildings or the use of their land, their plans are more likely to get approved if they meet the requirements set out in this Neighbourhood Plan, and if they conflict with the Plan those applications are more likely to be refused.
 POLICIES = the basis on which planning applications will be judged by BCP Council (as the Local Planning Authority).
 The supporting text to these provides further guidance as to why and how they should be applied.

 PROJECTS = are proposals for action involving the Parish Council and others, to help address other issues highlighted through this Plan's preparation.
+These do not form part of the statutory development plan and can be found in Appendix 2.